Annual and Post-Tenure Faculty Productivity Reviews (new title)

 July 1, 2025: IC 21-38-3.5 goes into effect and requires all tenured faculty members to complete a post-tenure review process.

-Summer 2025: University Faculty Council (UFC) reviews and recommends changes to ACA-21: Faculty and Librarian Annual Reviews to establish standardized performance rating categories and develop a template for the annual review letter.
+Summer 2025: University Faculty Council (UFC) reviews and recommends changes to BOT-13: Faculty and Librarian Annual Reviews to establish standardized performance rating categories and develop a template for the annual review letter.

 Campuses are charged with the task of establishing discipline-specific criteria that clearly describes productivity expectations for tenured faculty members commensurate with the academic standards of peer research institutions, or a leading regional comprehensive public university.
 These specific criteria shall: (1) take into consideration the productivity requirements of the discipline; (2) be adaptable to approved differential allocation of effort in the productivity areas of teaching, scholarship and service; and (3) be clearly written such that a reasonable faculty member should not be uncertain or confused about what level of productivity or performance is expected to earn each performance rating.